How to edit Windows hosts file (C:\Windows\System32\Drivers\Etc\hosts)?

 2. As seen on the Folder Options window above, click View tab and uncheck Hide extensions for known file types, and then click Ok to save the change.

 3. Save the hosts file as you normally would, and remove the extension if Windows added the .txt extension to the filename.
-To remove the extension, click on the filename with a left-mouse button and text box will appear as shown in the figure below.
+To remove the extension, click on the filename with a left-mouse button and the text box will appear as shown in the figure below.

 Windows Hosts file